jekil/awesome-hacking/Readme.rst

 MITM
 ----

+- `Ettercap <http://www.ettercap-project.org>`_ - A comprehensive suite for man in the middle attacks.
+It features sniffing of live connections, content filtering on the fly and many other interesting tricks.
+It supports active and passive dissection of many protocols and includes many features for network and host analysis.
+- `Mallory <https://bitbucket.org/IntrepidusGroup/mallory>`_ - An extensible TCP/UDP man in the middle proxy that is designed to be run as a gateway.
+Unlike other tools of its kind, Mallory supports modifying non-standard protocols on the fly.
 - `Mitmproxy <https://mitmproxy.org/>`_ - An interactive, SSL-capable man-in-the-middle proxy for HTTP with a console interface.
 - `Mitmsocks4j <https://github.com/Akdeniz/mitmsocks4j>`_ - Man in the Middle SOCKS Proxy for JAVA.